arayofcode/CodeSyncHub/README.md

 - Commit all files in a single batch for efficiency.

 ## License
-LeetCode-Sync is released under the [MIT License](LICENSE).
+CodeSyncHub is released under the [MIT License](LICENSE).

 ## Contributing
-Contributions to LeetCode-Sync are always welcome!
+Contributions to CodeSyncHub are always welcome!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to make a contribution.

 ## Discussions and Issues
 - For general discussions, questions, and ideas, please use the [Discussions](link-to-discussions) tab.